 Refine your audience targeting and channel mix

 Review key metrics such as Bounce Rate, Pages Per Session, Revenue, Cost Per Acquisition and AOV by channel, audience, campaign and content type.
-This will give you valuable insights such as channels driving high Bounce Rates which could be an indicator of incorrect targeting, format issues, incorrect messaging or poor creative (or a mixture of all!).
+This will give you valuable insights such as channels driving high Bounce Rates, which could indicate incorrect targeting, format issues, incorrect messaging, or poor creative (or a mixture of all!).

 Campaign Deep Dive: Are some campaigns working better than others?
 Why?
 Is it targeting?
 Messaging?
 Format?
 Placement?
 Identify the poorest performing areas and pause activity.
 Remember to focus on a mixture of metrics to analyse performance i.e. value as well as volume